+for the next 5+ years

 Authors: Jo Noguera, Head of Ward Services & Steve McClure, Ward Development Project Manager

+How was this identified as a priority?

 The Ward at Saint Francis Hospice was constructed during the 1980's and has served its purpose well over the last 40 years.
 Due to age, wear and tear and regulation updates the Ward is now in need of re-development.
 The purpose of the Ward Development project is to refurbish the existing Ward, (currently 24 bed spaces and 18 registered beds) to future proof the facility, ensuring it meets the requirements of the CQC, HSE, IPC and building compliance regulations and to ensure a positive experience for individuals in our care and their loved ones as well as those working in our care environment.
+What goals are we setting?

 This Project sets out to ensure that the Ward continues to meet the CQC and Infection control guidelines and to ensure compliance with all building regulations.

-The project will improve the welcoming and calming environment for the individuals in our care, their families and loved ones that use the hospice services, while improving the working environment for the Hospice clinical teams and staff.
+The project will improve the welcoming and calming environment for the individuals in our care, their families A Ward Development project has been undertaken to future proof the Hospice Ward and the outstanding clinical services that the Ward provides and loved ones that use the hospice services, while improving the working environment for the Hospice clinical teams and staff.
 The Project will ensure the Ward is fit for purpose for at least the next 5 years.
+What will the impact be?

 Each room and area on the Ward will be refurbished to meet the standards set out by Infection Prevention and Control, CQC and building regulations, while improving the individual's experience at the Hospice.
 Feedback from individuals in our care, families, and colleagues across SFH will be sought throughout the project.
 These consultations can be used to measure the final success once the refurbishment is completed.
+How will the progress be monitored and reported?

 A Project initiation document details timescales for the project including agreed timelines and progress monitoring.
 Monthly reports will provide overview and updates to the Ward Development Steering Group.
+Priority 1: Patient Safety

-Meeting the Accessible Information Standard (AIS) utilising our EDI policy with a specific lens on individual care recipient information and regulations
+Meeting the Accessible Information Standard (AIS) utilising our EDI policy with a specific lens on individual care recipient information and regulations Author: Jan Scott, Transformation Development Manager How was this identified as a priority?

 The Accessible Information Standard (AIS) is a requirement for providers of NHS care to meet the information and communication needs of people with disabilities, impairments, or sensory losses.
 The CQC monitors how providers implement the AIS and expects providers to involve people with accessible information needs in reviewing and improving their services.
 This will support the needs of people who are deaf, blind, deafblind, or have a learning disability.
 It can also support people who have aphasia, autism or a mental health condition which affects their ability to communicate.
 When appropriate, AIS also must be considered in its application to carers and parents.
+What goals are we setting?